 Please contact ECS President Jeremy Anderson at 303.299.3624 for more information.

-ECS would like to thank the following sponsors for their support:
+ECS would like to thank the following partners for their support:

 USA Funds® is a nonprofit corporation that works to enhance student success in postsecondary education and following graduation.
 Established in 1960 to help families finance rising college costs, USA Funds has supported a total of $247 billion in financial aid for higher education and has served more than 22 million students and parents, as well as thousands of educational and financial institutions.
 USA Funds provides grants to support initiatives that improve student access to and success in higher education, and serves colleges and universities with a financial literacy and academic success curriculum for college students, debt management and default prevention consultation and support, training for financial aid administrators, and student aid policy compliance assistance.
 For more information, please visit www.usafunds.org.

 Amplify is reimagining the way teachers teach and students learn.
 We enable teachers to manage whole classrooms and, at the same time, empower them to offer more personalized instruction so that students become more active, engaged learners.
-Our digital products are leading the way in data-driven instruction, breaking new ground in mobile learning and setting the standard for next-generation digital curriculum and assessment.
-And our professional services team, with years of classroom experience, helps schools implement our digital solutions to meet their local conditions.
+Our digital products are leading the way in data-driven instruction.
 For more information, please visit www.amplify.com.

-T&T Inc. is committed to advancing education, strengthening communities, and improving lives.
-Through its philanthropic initiatives, AT&T has a long history of supporting projects that create learning opportunities; promote academic and economic achievement; and address community needs.
-In 2012, more than $131 million was contributed through corporate-, employee- and AT&T Foundation-giving programs.
+AT&T Inc. is committed to advancing education, strengthening communities and improving lives.
+Through its community initiatives, AT&T has a long history of investing in projects that create learning opportunities; promote academic and economic achievement; or address community needs.
+In 2014, more than $126.9 million was contributed or directed through corporate-, employee-, social investment- and AT&T Foundation-giving programs.
+AT&T Aspire is AT&T’s signature education initiative that drives innovation in education by bringing diverse resources to bear on the issue including funding, technology, employee volunteerism and mentoring.
 For more information, please visit www.att.com.

 National Association of Charter School Authorizers (NACSA)

 The National Association of Charter School Authorizers (NACSA) is committed to advancing excellence and accountability in the charter school sector and to increasing the number of high-quality charter schools across the nation.
-To accomplish this mission, NACSA works to improve the policies and practices of authorizers—the organizations designated to approve, monitor, renew, and, if necessary, close charter schools.
 NACSA provides training, consulting, and policy guidance to authorizers.
-It also advocates for laws and policies that raise the bar for excellence among authorizers and the schools they charter.
-In late 2012, NACSA launched its One Million Lives campaign to give one million more children the opportunity to attend a great school.
 For more information, please visit www.qualitycharters.org.